RIBA Awards timetable and definitions

 RIBA Stirling Prize ceremony

-We offer a range of prizes and awards for architects, buildings and clients in the UK and internationally.
+We offer a range of awards for architects, buildings and clients in the UK and internationally.

 UK – Regional